-The most normal thing is for the owner to ask for a signal to guarantee the reservation of the apartment on the agreed dates, a signal that will be deducted from the total to be paid.
+It is standard procedure for the owner to ask for a signal to guarantee the reservation of the apartment on the agreed dates, a signal that will be deducted from the total to be paid.
 You can also negotiate the possibility of canceling the reservation without expenses within a certain period of time in case the reservation has been made in advance.
 Otherwise, the most normal thing is that the owner in case of cancellation at the last minute is left with the signal as compensation.
 It also asks for a proof of payment and verifies that the person benefiting from the transfer or who receives the payment is also the one that appears in the contract as owner.

-4. Ask for a detail of the deposit
+4. Ask for the deposit details

 5. Check the contract and inventory before signing it

-6. Collect documentary evidence in case of problems
+6. Document evidence in case of problems

 In addition to the contract, keep the emails sent and received, the promotional brochures of the real estate agent if applicable, the photographs sent by the owner or made by you, bus tickets or taxis (to show that the apartment was not in the indicated place).
 If the landlord is the owner of the house and you cannot resolve your issues, you will have to file a claim in court in the town where the house is located.
 But if the landlord is a real estate agency, check properly who is working on their holiday house management and their reviews and find a way to solve the problems.